snowyu/sinatra-can/README.markdown

 load_and_authorize is one of CanCan's greatest features.
 It will, if applicable, load a model based on the :id parameter, and authorize, according to the HTTP Request Method.

-The usage with this Sinatra adapter is a bit different and way simpler, and it's implemented from scratch.
+The usage with this Sinatra adapter is a bit different and way simpler.
 Since Sinatra is based on routes (as opposed to controllers + methods), you need to tell which model you want to use.
 It will guess the action (:view, :create, etc) using the HTTP verb, and an 'id' parameter to load the model.

 It is compatible with ActiveRecord, DataMapper and Sequel.